AsyDynamics/Raw_LoRa_Network/README.md

 # Raw LoRa Network
-This is my attemp to implement a private network in **raw LoRa layer** based on arduino-LoRa library(https://github.com/sandeepmistry/arduino-LoRa).
+This is my attemp to implement a private network in **raw LoRa layer** based on [arduino-LoRa library](https://github.com/sandeepmistry/arduino-LoRa).
 The hardware consists of Nodemcu as Gateway and Arduino pro mini as Node.
 Both Gateway and Node use Ra-02 (rfm98) as LoRa transceiver module.
 The system features:
 * TDMA like class B to save energy
 * Beacon message to sync time needed for TDMA
 * Star network with forwarder